 How can I keep my baby’s eyes and ears clean?

-- Although your newborn needs to be bathed just twice or thrice a week, you can clean their face and bottom every day.
+- Although your newborn needs to be bathed just twice or thrice a week, you can clean their faces and bottoms every day.
 Dip a cotton ball in lukewarm water and gently wipe both eyes from the inside corner to the outside.
 Use a fresh cotton ball to wipe each eye.
 With a fresh wet cotton ball, wipe on the outside and around the ears.
 Dry them gently with a soft towel.
 Do not put a cotton swab or anything inside your baby’s ears as it can cause damage.

 - You can encourage toddlers to wash their hands before touching their eyes.